 Vatandoost, Cyrus - B.S.
-Executive Vice President of Nossi College of Art and Executive Vice President of the Crimson Corporation Cyrus@nossi.edu basis.
+Executive Vice President of Nossi College of Art and Executive Vice President of the Crimson Corporation basis.
 As the son of founder, Nossi Vatandoost, Cyrus's passion for the college runs deep.
-He is often overheard stating that an important aspect of his job is to protect the integrity of the college and his mother's name associated with it. nossi college of Art schedule & Calendar
+He is often overheard stating that an important aspect of his job is to protect the integrity of the college and his mother's name associated with it.